 Centre for Ethnobotany, Singapore Botanic Gardens

 Where: Bukit Timah Core, Singapore Botanic Gardens.
 The Ethnobotany Garden is in between the Jacob Ballas Children’s Garden and the Foliage Garden.
-The Centre for Ethnobotany is located in front of The Summit food court (currently under renovation) at the National University of Singapore Bukit Timah Campus.
+Admission is free.